 So you have this idea for a great Puzzle Script game, but it involves checkpoints.
 You want the player to be able to reset to the checkpoint if they press reset or if they die.
 How do you do that?
 This tutorial will cover it, and it's very simple.

 Through making a number of games I learned a lot of techniques to make my projects run faster in Fusion.
 This guide will share what I know.
-NOTE: You do not have to do all of these things in each project in Fusion.
-These are simply ways that you can make a game run faster if...
+I have since moved on to Unity where I developed Puzzledorf, but this guide should still remain relevant, at least for Fusion 2.5.
+NOTE: You do not have to...
 Continue Reading →